ibbgomes/hashx/README.md

   <input>  Specify the input file path

 Options:
-  -a, --algorithm <algorithm> (REQUIRED)  Specify a hashing algorithm (MD5, SHA1, SHA256, SHA384 or SHA512)
+  -a, --algorithms <algorithms> (REQUIRED)  Specify the hashing algorithms (MD5, SHA1, SHA256, SHA384 or SHA512)
   -c, --compare <compare>                   Compare the results against a checksum --json                                    Print the results in JSON format --xml                                     Print the results in XML format --version                                 Show version information -?, -h, --help                            Show help and usage information
 ```